 All staff have a responsibility for safeguarding students at Stepney All Saints school.
-In this respect they agree to complete required training as well as reading KCSiE 2023 part One.
-Staff are also expected to report to the safeguarding team any 'professional curiosity' concerns they have about a student.

-In addition staff should also report to the DSL or Head teacher concerns that do not reach the threshold of harm regarding a colleague.
-At all time the priority is the welfare of the student.
+In this respect they agree to complete required training as well as reading KCSiE 2024 part One.
+Staff are also expected to report to the safeguarding team any 'professional curiosity' concerns they have about a student, these are concerns that have not met a threshold for harm In addition staff should also report to the DSL or Head teacher concerns that do not reach the threshold of harm regarding a colleague, this includes colleagues potentially placing themselves at risk of professional harm, this could include malicious allegations against themAt all time the priority is the welfare of the student, relationships with colleagues should never diminish this priority